Rom2-ls/M2PEX_FINAL_PROJECT/README.md

 > Navigate to http://localhost:4200, connect through google and start using the app

 > [!WARNING]
-> PS: BORIS ROSE (please notify us so we can give you admin role when you sign in so you can all the features.)
+> PS: BORIS ROSE (please notify us so we can give you admin role when you sign in so you can use all the features.)

 -----